CheesePizzaCodes/openhydrotank/README.md

 All commands are to be ran from `/`, the root directory of the cloned repository.
 First, you need to define the physical problem using input parameters like material properties, vessel dimensions, and internal pressure.
 These can be specified in `/src/design_variables.py` for the geometry and processing parameters, and in `/src/routines/routine_constants` for the material properties.
 There are two use cases:
 1. Plotting the predicted geometry
+   - Specify the desired liner shape by replacing `/resources/liner.csv`
    - Run `python ./src/thickness.py`
    - There should appear the generated graphs.